Disclaimer: This blog is strictly informational. No intent to render a legal opinion or giving legal advice is intended.

 Statute of Limitations

-California’s statute of limitations places a time limit on filing a personal injury claim.
+Texas has a statute of limitations that places a time limit on filing a personal injury claim.
 It is important for injury victims to speak with an attorney as soon as possible following an accident.
-The San Jose bicycle accident attorneys at the law firm of Estey Bomberger can advise injured victims of the time limits that apply to their case and ensure their opportunity to pursue monetary compensation from the responsible party or parties is not missed.
+The bicycle accident attorneys at out law firm can advise injured victims of the time limits that apply to their case and ensure their opportunity to pursue monetary compensation from the responsible party or parties is not missed.

 Protecting Victims’ Legal Rights

 Following a bicycle accident, one of the most important decisions you will make is selecting a lawyer to represent your case.
 Defense counsels often portray cyclists as reckless individuals who do not follow traffic laws, making it more challenging to prove liability in a bicycle accident case.
-The San Jose injury attorneys at Estey Bomberger have many years experience representing seriously injured victims and can help to dispel any question of character.
-Contact our firm at (800)890-6722 to learn more information about how we can help protect your legal rights.
+The injury attorneys in our have many years experience representing seriously injured victims and can help to dispel any question of character.
+Contact our firm to learn more information about how we can help protect your legal rights.

 Pedestrian accidents frequently involve vulnerable individuals, including young children and elderly adults.
 Children under 16 are statistically most likely to be hit by a car, while elderly adults are most likely to die as a result of a car vs. pedestrian accident.
-At Estey Bomberger, we strive to help our clients recover full and fair damages for injuries resulting from all types of pedestrian accidents, including:
+We strive to help our clients recover full and fair damages for injuries resulting from all types of pedestrian accidents, including:

 Bus stop accidents